Stuart Parnaby: Early life and career

-Parnaby was born in Durham, County Durham and grew up supporting Middlesbrough F.C.
+Stuart Parnaby was born on 19 July 1982 in Durham, County Durham, and grew up supporting Middlesbrough F.C.
 He joined Middlesbrough's academy when he was 10, where his father, Dave Parnaby, was academy director.
 Parnaby made his first-team debut for Middlesbrough in September 2000 in a League Cup match against Macclesfield Town.
 The next month, he was loaned to Halifax Town, during which time he played six games and won the Third Division Player of the Month award before returning to his parent club in December.
 He did not make any more appearances for Middlesbrough in the 2000–01 season.

 Parnaby did not feature in the 2001–02 season due to two serious injuries to his hip, both of which required surgery.
 Nevertheless, he signed a new contract with the club in March 2002, lasing until June 2004.
 Having recovered from his injuries by July 2002, he felt he could make his return in the first team.

 The 2002–03 season saw Parnaby sidelined until he made his Premier League debut on 26 October 2002, in a 2–2 draw against Leeds United.
 Following his debut, he had a run in the first team before a tear on his hamstring kept him sidelined for weeks.
 Parnaby went on to make 23 appearances for the club in 2002–03.
 As a result, he was awarded the Supporters' Club Young Player of the Year award.
 He was also rewarded with a new contract with the club in March, lasting until June 2007.